rcemper/db-migration-using-SQLgateway/README.md

         - password: SYS

 4. SQLgateway is installed during Docker build and the required
    jdbcdriver for Linux is included in this repo
+   In order to make this demo faster, size of tables to migrate have been shrinked a bit.
 ## How to test ##
 All migration actions can be executed directly from SMP.
 1. Verify the gateway connection in